-Since the initiation of the Limba Literacy and Scripture Engagement program in 1986, over 22 literacy centers have been established in Limba communities.
-The goal is to train volunteer teachers to staff 12 new center the next year.
+Since the initiation of the Limba literacy and Scripture engagement program in 1986, over 22 literacy centers have been established in Limba communities.
+The goal is to train volunteer teachers to staff 12 new centers in the next year.

 Conduct a workshop to train 13 new Faith Comes By Hearing and Scripture Listening Group leaders in order to establish new Scripture engagement listening groups.

 Local language speakers are empowered and transformed.